akippnn/starlight/README.md

 ## Getting started

-> [!warning] For Ventoy users
+> [!warning]
-> There is a known issue with Ventoy at [ublue-os/main #108](https://github.com/ublue-os/main/issues/108).
+> Ventoy users, there is a known issue with Ventoy [ublue-os/main#108](https://github.com/ublue-os/main/issues/108).
 In the meantime, please use an alternative method to create bootable drives.

 If you do not currently use Fedora OSTree system, create a bootable drive using the ISO from the [releases page](https://github.com/akippnn/starlight/releases) and then boot to it.